NainikaSai09/recipe-time-analysis/README.md

 The observed RMSE difference lies on the far right tail of the null distribution, indicating that such a large gap between complex and simple recipes would be rare under random chance.

 #### Conclusion
 Preparation time is best predicted by recipe complexity, particularly the number of steps, number of ingredients, and how much procedural effort is required per ingredient.
 Nutritional density also provides additional signal.
 Models that incorporate these features can meaningfully predict cooking time, and they do so without unfairly disadvantaging simple or complex recipes.
+These insights help home cooks estimate preparation time more accurately and highlight which recipe attributes truly drive cooking duration.